gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Superunknown-2.md

 - Conclusion:  badly injured or retreating to Caldeum
 - Phage aliied with Oni to try and free her sire from the Kokir Forrest Temple
-- Heroes must choose between pursuing her and going to stop Ellion's war
+- Heroes must choose between pursuing her and going to stop Ellion's war Party should go to caslte to find clues / information before going headlong into fight with armies.

+Corros can only be persuaded to join fight if he / party learns that Tal Rasha was his grandfather, which angers Corros and moves him to fight against the chaotic armies.
+BUT, also needs convinced that the chaos could join forces rather than eraddicate each other.